TheCandidStartup/TheCandidStartup.github.io/_drafts/ensuring-eventual-consistency.md

 7. Update cache with file metadata and thumbnail location
 8. End database transaction

 Error handling tends to be piecemeal and ad hoc.
-What happens if the downstream service returns an error (even after a few retries)?
+What happens if the permissions service returns an error (even after a few retries)?
 Abort the transaction?
 What about that blob of data we wrote into S3?
 I guess we should try and delete it.
-What if that fails?
+Can that fail?

 {% capture note %}
 > Everything fails